 While decarboxylation may seem slightly confusing, the good news is, you can learn how to decarb weed yourself.

 A few traditional methods include:

-Although decarboxylation without heat is possible, when using heat related methods, proper decarb requires consistent temperatures throughout the process.
-Most of these methods are inconsistent and have been shown to get only 70% decarboxylation depending on the method used.
+Proper decarb requires very precise and consistent temperatures and even heat distribution througout the material without exposure to oxygen.
+Traditional methods of decarboxylation are inconsistent and have been shown at best to get only 70% of available cannabinoids depending on the method used.
 Below we explain a few decarb challenges that most people face:

 Today, you no longer have to use confusing methods to decarb marijuana, as the painstaking process has got much easier.